Real-time triggers from Google Docs, ready-made actions in Slack. Filter, transform, and route without writing a line of code.

 Optionally add a Filter node ("subject contains URGENT") or an AI step ("classify intent") between trigger and action.

-Drop the Slack → Raw API Request action below it.
+Drop the Slack → Add Reaction action below it.
 Map fields from the Google Docs payload into the Slack inputs.